 - Streamline your response to monitor notifications and incidents

 - Quickly get up to speed with our Bits AI copilot

 - Access key monitoring resources without context switching

 Providing essential monitoring data within Slack minimizes the need for context switching as DevOps and security teams communicate.
 You can use our Slack integration to target Datadog monitor notifications to specific channels and customize them to include snapshots of the queries that triggered them, as well as messages, tags, and lists of recipients.

 The integration also enables you to quickly take action on urgent issues.
 Let’s say you receive a notification from Datadog that indicates persistent service degradation.
 You can quickly declare an incident by running the

 /datadog incident command in any Slack channel.
 This command opens an incident creation modal inside Slack, enabling you to immediately create an incident in Datadog without context switching.
 Here, you can summarize the nature of the incident, set a severity level, assign an incident commander and response teams, add custom notifications, and more.

 /datadog incident command generates a dedicated Slack channel where team members can quickly launch into coordinated troubleshooting and stakeholders can monitor progress.
 Within these channels, you can directly update an incident’s status and severity level using the

 /datadog incident update command.

-The Datadog Slack App is now available in the Slack App Directory, and it can also be installed through the Slack Integration tile in Datadog.
-For more information on how to get up and running, check out the documentation.
-And if you’re not yet a Datadog customer, sign up for a 14-day free trial.
+The Datadog Slack integration is available in the Slack App Directory.
+You can also install it through the Slack integration tile in Datadog.
+For more information on how to get started, check out our documentation.
+If you’re not yet a Datadog customer, you can sign up for a 14-day free trial.